The Next Generation (TNG) Season 7

 useless against those who don't share the hatred.

-disturbing nightmares from his dreaming program, including a "cellular
+47225.7: Data is troubled by nightmares from his dreaming program, including a "cellular

 peptide cake" in the shape of

-seeing strange mouth images on his crewmates and finally stabs Deanna into the
+Geordi attempts in vain to activate the new warp core.
+When Data begins to see strange mouth images on his crewmates and finally stabs Deanna into the

 shoulder, he is confined to quarters.
 Beverly, examining Deanna, finds an